-The Belgian-Swiss soprano Chiara Skerath trained at the Conservatoire National Supérieur de Musique in Paris with Glenn Chambers as well as at the University of Music and Performing Arts in Vienna.
-She has won prizes in several international competitions including the 2014 Reine Elisabeth Competition, the 2013 Nadia and Lili Boulanger Voice-Piano Competition, the 2012 Emmerich Smola Förderpreis Prize and the prize for the rising “Young Talent” at the 2011 Marmande Competition.
-She also received the Pour-Cent Migros Scholarship in 2011 and 2012.
+The young Swiss soprano Chiara Skerath recently made successful role debuts as Mélisande at the Bordeaux Opera and Poppea at the Nantes Opera.
+She has appeared in several productions for the Paris Opera, including the world premiere production of Luca Francesconi’s Trompe-la-Mort.
+She has won prizes at numerous competitions including the 2014 Queen Elisabeth Competition, the 2013 Nadia and Lili Boulanger Competition, the 2012 Emmerich Smola Prize and the 2011 Young Promising Singer Prize at the Marmande International Singing Competition.
+She also received the Pour-cent Culturel Migros scholarship as a soloist in 2011 and 2012.